—There's a fella's gonna be coming for me. An' you couldn't stop him wi' a hundred've yer scum. You couldn't stop him wi' a thousand guns.

 Heteronormative Crusader: Discussed, with the main characters taking a very negative stand on this kind of behavior and certain villains implying that do some normative crusading along with their racist ditto.

-Implacable Man: The Saint.
-He is thwarted precisely once in the whole series, and only because he didn't know that Jesse's Word of God affected even him.
+Implacable Man: The Saint is thwarted once in the whole series and only because he didn't know that Jesse's Word of God could affect him, and even then, he very nearly makes Jesse repeat himself; he stops pulling his gun halfway, but doesn't put it back in the holster as ordered, at first.
 He makes it very clear in his next appearance that it willnotwork again.

 Instant Death Bullet: Usually played straight (especially with the Saint of Killers, specifically mentioned to have a gun of instant-death - his bullets are shown to tear people in half at some points), but subverted at least thrice.